 We get it.
 No one would wish the inconvenience or expense of a transmission rebuild or repair upon their enemy.
 However, avoiding the topic will not prevent transmission issues.
 On the other hand, understanding the symptoms of a bad transmission before it fails and taking it to an experienced specialty repair shop can both lengthen the life of your transmission and save money.
 Often, expensive repairs can be avoided with regular vehicle maintenance – or with a quick inspection when something unusual is noticed.
 For example, a solenoid block or sensor can be replaced today for a fraction of a total transmission rebuild a few weeks or months down the road.

 If you do need a transmission rebuild, trust a team with nearly 100 years of combined in-house transmission rebuild experience.

-We discuss 10 symptoms of a bad transmission for your reference.
+We discuss 10 signs your transmission went out for your reference.
 Some symptoms may fall into multiple categories but ultimately consider it a red flag if you experience any one or combination of the symptoms below.